subhankardas/concepts-lab/elk-kafka-docker/README.md

 Now we can create two index patterns *app1* and *app2* with the timestamp filter to view our logs in the *Discover* tab.

+#### 3. Visualization from CSV data
+Logstash can watch a data source such as a *CSV* file, process incoming data, and output it into specified sources as indices.
+Once started, it usually stays on and watches for any changes in the data source in realtime.
+We can setup a pipeline to ingest this data and use it to create visual dashboards as given below.

 #### Dashboard
 Using the data collected from logs and indices created above we can visualize and analyze our logs.
 To create a similar dashboard as shown below follow these steps.